Sudo Command in Linux/Unix

 Working with sudo Command in Linux

-To grant access to a specific user, an existing superuser needs to first add an entry in the /etc/sudoers file.
-This file in Linux contains the entire list of users who have sudo access, along with what level of access is granted.
+To grant access to a superuser, an existing superuser needs to be cautious and avoid potential security risks when adding an entry in the /etc/sudoers file in Linux.
+This file in Linux contains the entire list of users, including the admin, who have sudo access, along with what level of access is granted to secure the machine.
 You can follow a similar format of adding users as listed in the file, or modify the permissions as required.
-A sample entry would be something like the below:
+A sample entry would be something like the one below.

 username ALL=(ALL:ALL) ALL